Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627274

 | Email Mr S Billington

-Throughout Years 7 to 9, pupils explore all areas of science by studying a sequence of topics, each about three weeks in length.
+During Years 7 and 8, pupils explore all areas of science by studying a sequence of topics, each about three weeks in length.
 The aim is to develop a deeper understanding of scientific principles and knowledge in as practical a way as possible, while encouraging the enthusiasm and wonder that pupils bring with them from primary school.

 Practical work is recorded in a laboratory book, which remains in school.
 All other work is recorded in an exercise book, which pupils are expected to bring to every lesson.

-Topics are grouped in threes (usually) and come with a themed “personal study menu” (see below) and an assessment.
+Topics are grouped in threes (usually) and come with a themed “homework menu” (see below) and an assessment.

 The Science Department have taken a departure from what would be traditionally called “homework”.
 For each group of topics, above, there is a “takeaway menu” of tasks that pupils can choose from, for completion outside of lessons.
 Some of the items on the menus are straightforward and will not take long, others are more involved and feel like mini-projects; these will obviously take longer.
 Pupils have free choice over how much they attempt, as long as they do something.
+(As a guide, we would expect one short piece each week, or a medium sized piece over two weeks or a longer project piece over three weeks.)
 This allows pupils to follow their own interests and invest more time in the things they find interesting.
-To reward the pupils who really engage with the menus, there are ‘points’ (based on effort) available for each task and Bronze/Silver/Gold/Platinum certificates when 300/600/1200/1800 points have been reached throughout the year.
-To achieve a Platinum certificate is very challenging, but all pupils should aim for at least their Silver certificate!
+To reward the pupils who really engage with the menus, there are ‘points’ (based on effort) available for each task and Bronze/Silver/Gold certificates are awarded when 300/600/1200 points have been reached throughout the year.
+In addition, pupils scoring 1800 points will receive a trophy!
+To achieve a trophy is very challenging, but all pupils should aim for at least their Silver certificate.
 In this way, we hope that pupils will see their ‘personal study’ as a rewarding and fulfilling opportunity over which they have control, rather than a chore that they are forced into.
 As with many things in life, you get out what you put in!

-There is a Science Club for pupils in Years 7, 8 and 9 during the first half of lunchtime every Wednesday, in C6.
+There is a Science Club for pupils in Years 7 and 8 during the first half of lunchtime every Monday, in C6.
 Have you been yet?